ApicaSystem/apicactl/docs/logiqctl_logs.md

 ### Options

 ```
+  -a, --application string     Filter logs by application
   -f, --follow                 Specify if the logs should be streamed.
   -h, --help                   help for logs
+  -m, --max-file-size int      Max output file size (default 10)
       --page-size uint32       Number of log entries to return in one page (default 30)
   -p, --process string         Filter logs by  proc id
   -s, --since string           Only return logs newer than a relative duration.
 This is in relative to the last
                                seen log time for a specified application or processes within the namespace.
                                A duration string is a possibly signed sequence of decimal numbers, each with optional
                                fraction and a unit suffix, such as "3h34m", "1.5h" or "24h".
 Valid time units are "s", "m", "h" (default "1h")
+  -w, --write-to-file string   Path to file
 ```

 ### Options inherited from parent commands